All Episodes

 The guy's been amazing.

-But the the purpose for just understanding, you know, look, everyone's got the little timeline game going on here.
+But the purpose for just understanding, you know, look, everyone's got the little timeline game going on here.

-and that's why I put up the timeline on on my uh my website, and I was even asking him, you know, about that very specific issue very early on.
+And I was even asking him, you know, about that very specific issue very early on.

 I never had heard that term before, but whatever.

-And they felt that, And I guess in China they like these exotic animals, and apparently they eat them.
+And they felt that, and I guess in China, they like these exotic animals and apparently they eat them.

-But uh we have a situation where widespread throughout China, still focused on the Wuhan province, the epicenter, but essentially all 30 provinces had cases all traveling from Wuhan province.
+But we have a situation where widespread throughout China, still focused on the Wuhan province, the epicenter, but essentially all 30 provinces had cases all traveling from Wuhan province.

 The same thing in the United States.